kumkee/ordersheets/README.md

 - You will need to give permissions to the scripts the first time you run "Settings".
 - Edit the `const TriggerMins = 10;` line in *Iteration.gs* to your desired updating frequency (in minutes)
 - Set up a [time-driven trigger](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers) to run function `update()` at the frequency you declared in the last step.
+## Library
+To deply the client as a library and reuse the code base for several orderbook records, please visit the [library](https://github.com/kumkee/ordersheets/tree/library) and [libraryUsage](https://github.com/kumkee/ordersheets/tree/libraryUsage) branches.